When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Brown Spots and Discoloration

-Here’s what might be causing them:
+Here is what might be causing those darker patches:

 Cafe Au Lait Macules